BlinkDL/RWKV-LM/README.md

 RWKV is inspired by Apple's AFT (https://arxiv.org/abs/2105.14103).

-However it's also using a number of my tricks, such as:
+And it's also using a number of my tricks, such as:

 * SmallInitEmb: https://github.com/BlinkDL/SmallInitEmb (applicable to all transformers) which helps the embedding quality, and stabilizes Post-LN (which is what I am using).